logistics career paths

 Logistics Life Cycle

-The logistics needs of a given supply chain are a function of the products to be sold and the customers or consumers who will use the product.
+The logistics industry can be a challenging field within supply chain management.
+The needs of a given supply chain are a function of the products to be sold and the customers or consumers who will use the product.
 The larger business or enterprise strategy will guide on those topics to determine where and how the inputs to the products will be sourced, to include architecting the network from suppliers to end customers.
-The Logistics team will be at the table for these discussions and will guide on various options that should be in play for transportation and distribution capabilities, including tradeoffs for each.
+The Logistics professionals will be at the table for these discussions and will guide on various options that should be in play for transportation and distribution capabilities, including tradeoffs for each.

 The output of this exercise typically informs annual and multi-year logistics needs at a network level.
 This will include transportation lanes and locations where product needs to be stored and orders assembled.
 The Logistics team then will work alongside the Procurement team and go through analysis and engagements to determine how to acquire the capacity and capability needed.